What volunteer opportunities are available if I join the

 - Take Back the Night is one of our main outreach activities and takes place every April during Sexual Assault Awareness Month.
 SACI works with other campus & community organizations to raise awareness about sexual violence.

 - Office Support: The Sexual Assault Program always needs people to help with everyday office support – filing, posting flyers, entering data, etc.

 SACI volunteers also enjoy just hanging out and having fun!
 SACI is a wonderful and supportive community, and we’d love for you to join us!

 I am a man.
 Can I still be an advocate?

 Men are definitely encouraged to join SACI.
 First, sexual violence is a pervasive social problem that effects everyone in the community – not just women.
 To respond adequately, we need everyone to work together.
 Second, many female survivors find comfort in working with a supportive man and male victims report feeling less isolated when working with other men.

 I am a survivor.
 Can I still be an advocate?

 Many volunteers in this field are survivors.
 After overcoming their own trauma, many people want to “give back” and help others.
 There are usually several people who identify themselves as a survivor in each training program.
 Those who have been recently assaulted may find the training program re-traumatizing and are encouraged to apply later in their recovery process.
-If you have received services form our program we ask that one year has elapsed before applying to volunteer with our program.
-Any concerns should be addressed before training begins with the Advocacy Coordinator.
+If you have received services from our program we ask that two years have elapsed before applying to volunteer with our program.
+Any concerns should be addressed before training begins with the Volunteer Coordinator.

 How do I apply?